 This is one of my personal favorites!

-With this exercise, you should be mindful with the weight you choose.
+With this exercise, you should be mindful of the weight you choose.
 Overdoing it could end in injured elbows, so lift within your capacity!

 As with the overhead extensions, keep your elbows inwards rather than letting them flare outwards whilst pushing the weights back up to starting position.